← Back to All Dogs

 Where can I adopt a Labrador Retriever in Calgary?

 Labs and Lab mixes appear in Calgary rescues weekly — the highest intake of any breed.
 Best places: Calgary Humane Society (largest Lab intake), AARCS, BARCS, ARF Alberta, Cochrane Humane Society, Pawsitive Match, Calgary Animal Services.
-Browse all currently available Calgary Labs and Lab mixes (Borador, Labsky, Sheprador, Pitador, Labradoodle) at LocalPetFinder's Labrador Retriever breed page — listings update every 2 hours.
+Browse all currently available Calgary Labs and Lab mixes (Borador, Labsky, Sheprador, Pitador, Labradoodle) at LocalPetFinder's Labrador Retriever breed page — listings update regularly.
 Most surrendered Calgary Labs are 2-7 year old adults; common surrender reasons include exercise/energy mismatch, obesity-related health costs, lifestyle changes, and Lab-specific health costs (hip/elbow dysplasia surgery $5K-$15K).
 Labs are among the FASTEST-adopted breeds — if you see one you like, apply within 24 hours.

 How much does a Labrador Retriever cost in Calgary?